Welcome to the Muslim Traveler’s Guide to the World!

 I called it the Muslim Traveler to mean a traveler who travels to learn about his lord (Allah) who is the only one, a traveler who travels to worship Allah, a traveler who travels to learn the deen, a traveler who is a believer, a traveler who is a stranger, a traveler who is an explorer, a traveler who doesn’t travel but to learn and understand this worldly life and its purpose, a traveler who travels to seek forgiveness and pleasure of Allah.
 And that’s the real definition of the “Muslim Traveler” we all should understand!

-Travel in Islam is the way to learn and understand the creation and ourselves in a better way, and it’s the way to get the doors of Rizq (livelihood/sustenances) open for ourselves.
-This blog is about travel to learn more about our creator (Allah) and to worship him alone, as well as to learn more about this world and its purpose.
+Travel in Islam is the way to learn and understand the creation and ourselves in a better way, and it’s the way to get the doors of Rizq (livelihood/sustenance) open for ourselves.
+This blog is about traveling to learn more about our creator (Allah) and to worship him alone, as well as to learn more about this world and its purpose.

 The Blog | The Muslim Traveler